By Dan Coulter

 Girls with Asperger Syndrome often don't meet enough of the boy-oriented Asperger criteria to trigger a diagnosis, but they present with many of the same actual difficulties.
 So they're stuck with the problems and fewer supports.

 And girls face greater pressures in some areas than boys.
 Our mass media sends unrealistic messages that girls must have beautiful faces and perfect bodies.
 Especially in middle school, girls are more likely than boys to form groups for mutual support.
-Every time a girl without the social skills to fit in sees these groups, a lump of rejection forms in her stomach.
-A girl with Asperger Syndrome may feel she has to face worries about breast development and the complications of dealing with periods, pads, and tampons on her own.
+A girl with Asperger Syndrome, who doesn't have the social skills to join such a group, may feel she has to face worries about breast development and the complications of dealing with periods, pads, and tampons on her own.
 Parents may think she understands more than she does because she's too embarrassed to ask questions.

 And she's at greater risk of being taken advantage of if she doesn't have the knowledge to know when a boy is misleading her or the confidence to turn down sexual advances.
 Loneliness can make even smart girls vulnerable.